yagnavivek/Openlane_2/README.md

 ### Checking the docker installation after reboot

 ```
-docker run hello-world
+sudo docker run hello-world
 ```

 You will get a little happy message of Hello world, once again, but this time without root.
+If you get any extra lines, try running again.
+It should give the below output.

 ```
 Hello from Docker!